kapetan-io/querator/doc/adr/0002-naming-consistency.md

 ## Consequences

-Emotional Turmoil, aka a big storm of feelings inside you that can be hard to handle.
+Emotional Turmoil, aka a big storm of feelings inside that can be hard to handle.